 - What’s left is the strongest of them all: Mesquite.
 In general, this wood burns quickly and has an aggressive flavor, especially if it still contains some sugar.
 Mesquite is best for dark red meats because of its strong flavor.

 Spices are similar to wood smoke.
 Each adds a distinct flavor to a dish, either enhancing or ruining it.
 Not to mention that wood smoke can add color to your meat.
 Some are a dark, vivid crimson color, while others are lighter.

 As a result, selecting the best smoking wood is important.
 Nothing ruins BBQ faster than choosing the wrong one.
 You can use only one type of wood or a combination of them.
-Don’t forget to think about other ingredients like seasonings and the meat itself.
+Don’t forget to consider other ingredients like seasonings and meat.

 What is the best smoking wood?